balgot/mathematico/README.md

 For each row, column and diagonal, only the highest score is applied, i.e. it is forbidden to combine two scoring rules for one line.

-## Models

-We created obligatory *Human* model, which accepts the next input from command line and *Random* model, which plays the game on random.

-### Other model

-## Results

-The humans were able to achieve average score from 250 points rto 420 points.
-The *Random* model achieved on average score *80* points...